qbicsoftware/sample-notificator-cli/README.md

 Note:
 An instance of the [subscription service](https://github.com/qbicsoftware/subscription-service) is needed to run this application.
+Also, java 8 is required for packaging and running the software.

 ## How to use
 Execute the jar